Raphael Veiga

-Raphael Cavalcante Veiga (born 19 June 1995) is a Brazilian professional footballer who plays as an attacking midfielder for Palmeiras and the Brazil national team.
+Raphael Cavalcante Veiga (born 19 June 1995) is a Brazilian professional footballer who plays as an attacking midfielder for Liga MX club América, on loan from Brazilian Série A and Campeonato Paulista club Palmeiras.

 Club career

 Coritiba

 Born in São Paulo, Veiga represented Portuguesa and Audax as a youth before joining Coritiba in September 2013.
 He spent two years in the youth setup before being promoted to the main squad in February 2016.

 Veiga made his professional debut on 10 March 2016, coming on as a second-half substitute for Thiago Lopes in a 3–0 Primeira Liga home win against Avaí.
 He made his Série A debut on 23 July, starting in a 1–0 away win against Santa Cruz.

-Veiga scored his first goal as a senior on 3 August 2016, but in a 1–3 loss at Vitória.
+Veiga scored his first goal as a senior on 3 August 2016, in a 1–3 loss at Vitória.

 Palmeiras

-After 19 league appearances and three goals, Veiga was sold to Palmeiras on 19 December, signing a five-year contract.
+In December 2016, Veiga was transferred to Palmeiras, signing a five-year contract.
+He made his debut for the club the following month in a friendly match against Chapecoense.
+In his first season, Veiga played in 22 matches and scored two goals.